 Ever since Facebook decided to force people to use Facebook Messenger to send and receive messages through Facebook, many people are not happy.
 If you’ve decided to install it and log in, you probably discovered that there’s no way to log out.

 You’ve protected a PDF file containing sensitive information with a long, secure password so only the intended party can open it.
 However, you don’t want to enter that password every time you access the document, so you want to remove the password from your copy.

 When typing on an Android device, your spelling is checked automatically and replacement words are suggested.
-If you don’t select a word in the list of suggestions, a default word is used to replace what the system things is a misspelled word.
+If you don’t select a word in the list of suggestions, a default word is used to replace what the system thinks is a misspelled word.

 Private browsing allows you to surf the web without saving any information about your browsing and download history, cookies, form data, or search history.
 Browsers available for PCs have provided ways of browsing privately, but what about private browsing on a phone or tablet?

 Enclosing text in quotation marks is fairly standard practice on the command line, especially when dealing with files that have spaces in the names, but how do you know whether to use single or double quotes?
 Let’s take a look at the difference, and when you should use one vs the other.

 In Android, you can set a type of file or action to open a certain app, just like in Windows.
 For example, when you click a link to a webpage in any app, you can choose to open a certain browser automatically every time.

 There are so many apps out there for Android devices, many of them free, that you can’t help installing a bunch of them.
 However, you might discover you don’t like some of them, or you’re starting to run out of room on your device.

 Android apps don’t actually stop running when you return to the Home screen or switch to another app.
 There is no real need to exit an app unless it is misbehaving or you want to uninstall it.
 Then, you can “force stop” an app.